openpharma/rbmiUtils/README.md

 streamlined workflows for multiple imputation in clinical trials.
 It is designed to simplify key tasks such as analysis execution, pooling, result tidying, and imputed data handling.

-This package is under development and is not yet available on CRAN.

 ## Table of Contents